 Call Back: The opening lines of the heaviest song on Mellon Collie, "Tales of a Scorched Earth" ("farewell, goodnight, last one out turn out the lights"), are echoed in "Farewell and Goodnight," which is the sweetest and quietest song on the album, and is basically a lullaby.

-Concept Album: Mellon Collie (which Corgan called "The Wall for Generation X", though is a rather loose concept); both Machina albums (chart by Billy here◊); and Teargarden (similar chart here).
+Concept Album: Mellon Collie (which Corgan called "The Wall for Generation X", though is a rather loose concept about coming of age); both Machina albums (about a boy hearing the voice of God in the radio and fashioning himself into a Captain Ersatz version of Billy Corgan, fronting a rock band; chart by Billy here◊); and Teargarden (similar chart here).